ansible/ansible/docs/docsite/rst/windows_setup.rst

     Remove-ItemProperty -Path $reg_winlogon_path -Name DefaultPassword -ErrorAction SilentlyContinue

-The script works by checking to see what programs need to be installed like .NET Framework 4.5.2 and then what powershell version is required.
-If a reboot is required and the ``username`` and ``password`` parameters are set, the script will automatically reboot and automatically logon when it comes back up from the reboot.
-This continues until no more actions are required and the powershell version matches the target version.
+The script works by checking to see what programs need to be installed like .NET Framework 4.5.2 and then what PowerShell version is required.
+If a reboot is required and the ``username`` and ``password`` parameters are set, the script will automatically reboot and logon when it comes back up from the reboot.
+The script will continue until no more actions are required and the PowerShell version matches the target version.
 If the ``username`` and ``password`` parameters are not set, the script will prompt the user to manually reboot and logon when required.
 When the user is next logged in, the script will continue where it left off and the process continues until no more actions are required.

 ..
-Note:: If running on Server 2008, then SP2 must be installed before .NET 4.0
+Note:: If running on Server 2008, then SP2 must be installed.
+If running on
-    and Powershell 3.0 can be installed.
-If running on Server 2008 R2 or Windows 7, then SP1 must be installed.
+    Server 2008 R2 or Windows 7, then SP1 must be installed.

 ..
-Note:: Windows Server 2008 can only install Powershell 3.0, specifying a
+Note:: Windows Server 2008 can only install PowerShell 3.0, specifying a
     newer version will result in the script failing.

 ..
 Note:: If setting the ``username`` and ``password`` parameter, these values
     are stored in plain text in the registry.
-Make sure the cleanup commands are run after runnning this step to ensure no credentials are still stored on the host.
+Make sure the cleanup commands are run after the script finishes to ensure no credentials are still stored on the host.

 WinRM Memory Hotfix
 -------------------
-When running on Powershell v3.0, there is a bug with the WinRM service on Windows Server 2008, 2008 R2, 2012, and Windows 7 that limits the amount of memory available to the service.
+When running on PowerShell v3.0, there is a bug with the WinRM service that limits the amount of memory available to WinRM.
 Without this hotfix installed, Ansible will fail to execute certain commands on the Windows host.
 It is highly recommended these hotfixes are installed as part of the system bootstapping or imaging process.
 The script `winrm_hotfix.ps1 <https://github.com/ansible/ansible/blob/devel/examples/scripts/winrm_hotfix.ps1>`_ can be used to install the hotfix on affected hosts.

-The following powershell command will install the hotfix:
+The following PowerShell command will install the hotfix:

 .. code-block:: powershell